Homemade Yeast Rolls for Bread Machine

 • 2 tsp active, dry yeast or instant yeast or bread machine yeast

-• 1 tbsp butter melted for brushing on tops
+• 1 Tbsp butter melted for brushing on tops

 Instructions